stevewarsa/Knowledgebase/README.md

 chmod 440 /home/wily/.ssh/authorized_keys
 ```
 This is because what I found on this on a forum post:

 [http://www.unix.com/red-hat/12233-authorized_keys-passwordless-login.html](http://www.unix.com/red-hat/12233-authorized_keys-passwordless-login.html)

-**Here's one thing to check....authorized_keys will be ignored if it is writable or could be replaced by anyone other than you.
+**"Here's one thing to check....authorized_keys will be ignored if it is writable or could be replaced by anyone other than you.
 So $HOME must be writable only by you.
 Ditto $HOME/.ssh and $HOME/.shh/authorized_keys.
-This also applies to the parent directory of $HOME all the way back to /.**
+This also applies to the parent directory of $HOME all the way back to /."**

 ## MongoDB
 ## Java